-Previous works with NFs utilized first-order (accelerated) gradient based methods \cite{MartelLindellLinetal2021, SitzmannMartelBergmanetal2020, XieTakikawaSaitoEtAl21, LiuSunetal2021, TancikPratuletal20, dupont2021coin, shen2022nerp}, such as Adam \cite{KingmaBa2014}, to train the network parameters.
-However, training a NF for image reconstruction in this fashion requires the imaging operator and its adjoint to be computed at each gradient update, greatly slowing down training \cite{LozenskiNeuralFields, SunLiuXieEtAl2021, ReedKimAnirudhetal2021}.
-Furthermore, while computational efficient implementation of discrete-to-discrete imaging operators are readily available, the implementation of a continuous-to-discrete imaging operator acting on a NF representation incur severe computational and memory burden due to the need of repeated evaluation of the NF \cite{LozenskiNeuralFields}.
+Previous works with NFs utilized first-order (accelerated) gradient-based methods \cite{MartelLindellLinetal2021, SitzmannMartelBergmanetal2020, XieTakikawaSaitoEtAl21, LiuSunetal2021, TancikPratuletal20, dupont2021coin, shen2022nerp}, such as Adam \cite{KingmaBa2014}, to train the network parameters.
+However, training an NF for image reconstruction in this fashion requires the imaging operator and its adjoint to be computed at each gradient update, greatly slowing down training \cite{LozenskiNeuralFields, SunLiuXieEtAl2021, ReedKimAnirudhetal2021}.
+Furthermore, while computationally efficient implementations of discrete-to-discrete imaging operators are sometimes available, the implementation of a continuous-to-discrete imaging operator acting on an NF representation incurs severe computational and memory burden due to the need for repeated evaluation of the NF \cite{LozenskiNeuralFields}.